-Services Connected Supplier Gas or liquid petroleum gas Ovo energy Water mains or private water supply $\overline{\checkmark}$ Scottish Water Electricity $\overline{\checkmark}$ Ovo energy Mains drainage $\overline{\checkmark}$ Scottish wter Telephone $\overline{\checkmark}$ ВТ Cable TV or satellite Broadband $\overline{\checkmark}$ ВТ b.
-Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 a.
+Services Connected Supplier Gas or liquid petroleum gas Unknown Water mains or private water supply Unknown Electricity $\overline{\checkmark}$ Unknown Mains drainage Unknown Telephone Cable TV or satellite Broadband b.
+Is there a septic tank system at your p $\ensuremath{No}$ roperty? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give details of the company with which you have a maintenance contract: 11 a.
 Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
 No If you have answered yes, please give details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No If you have answered yes, please give e details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-No d.
+If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+Yes d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-If you have answered yes, please give e details: e.
-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?

-If you have answered yes, please give details:f.
-As far as you are aware, is there a public right of way across any part of your property?
+No If you have answered yes, please give details: e.
+As far as you are aware, do any of you property, for example to put out their re If you have answered yes, please give details: f.
+As far as you are aware, is there a public right of way is a way over which land is privately-owned.) • a.
+Is there a factor or property manager for your property?